Generic Name: sulfamethoxazole and trimethoprim

 In elderly patients concurrently receiving certain diuretics, primarily thiazides, an increased incidence of thrombocytopenia with purpura has been reported.

-It has been reported that Bactrim may prolong the prothrombin time in patients who are receiving the anticoagulant warfarin.
+It has been reported that Bactrim may prolong the prothrombin time in patients who are receiving the anticoagulant warfarin (a CYP2C9 substrate).
 This interaction should be kept in mind when Bactrim is given to patients already on anticoagulant therapy, and the coagulation time should be reassessed.

-Bactrim may inhibit the hepatic metabolism of phenytoin.
+Bactrim may inhibit the hepatic metabolism of phenytoin (a CYP2C9 substrate).
 Bactrim, given at a common clinical dosage, increased the phenytoin half-life by 39% and decreased the phenytoin metabolic clearance rate by 27%.
 When administering these drugs concurrently, one should be alert for possible excessive phenytoin effect.

 Increased digoxin blood levels can occur with concomitant Bactrim therapy, especially in elderly patients.
 Serum digoxin levels should be monitored.

-In the literature, three cases of hyperkalemia in elderly patients have been reported after concomitant intake of trimethoprim/sulfamethoxazole and an angiotensin converting enzyme inhibitor.8,9
+In the literature, three cases of hyperkalemia in elderly patients have been reported after concomitant intake of sulfamethoxazole/trimethoprim and an angiotensin converting enzyme inhibitor.8,9

 The presence of sulfamethoxazole and trimethoprim may also interfere with the Jaffé alkaline picrate reaction assay for creatinine, resulting in overestimations of about 10% in the range of normal values.

-No adverse effects on fertility or general reproductive performance were observed in rats given oral dosages as high as 350 mg/kg/day sulfamethoxazole plus 70 mg/kg/day trimethoprim.
+Impairment of Fertility: No adverse effects on fertility or general reproductive performance were observed in rats given oral dosages as high as 350 mg/kg/day sulfamethoxazole plus 70 mg/kg/day trimethoprim, doses roughly two times the recommended human daily dose on a body surface area basis.

 Because sulfamethoxazole and trimethoprim may interfere with folic acid metabolism, Bactrim should be used during pregnancy only if the potential benefit justifies the potential risk to the fetus.